 This is truly a passion and a family business; while they do employ several staff and a General Manager, Brian is often on site greeting visitors for the tastings.
 Claudia (who has a successful interior decorating business including providing her services to a number of well-known Napa wineries) sometimes will conduct tastings.

 After their initial purchase, Fleury acquired additional acreage and vineyards in St. Helena and on Howell Mountain.
 Today they own some 50 acres spread over 3 vineyards in 3 Napa appellations – Rutherford, St. Helena and Howell Mountain.
 With a variety of unique sources that remain constant year after year, Fleury can focus on very terroir and vineyard specific driven wines.
-Their Rutherford winery estate is planted to a number of Bordeaux red varietals – they also grow some Sauvignon Blanc on site.
+Their Rutherford winery estate is planted to a number of Bordeaux red varieties – they also grow some Sauvignon Blanc on site.

 For many years tastings have been conducted inside their barrel room (the building with the bright red doors).
 Individual tasting spaces have been created inside the barrel room – so even if other groups are tasting simultaneously you are still tasting in a private space.
 A tasting here combines the rustic feel of a working winery with a subtle elegance of the curtained off tasting spaces.